Skip to main content

 }'

-The platform validates the token against the workspace vault, enqueues the event, and returns 202 Accepted with a request ID:
+The platform verifies the signature, enqueues the event, and returns 202 Accepted:

 { "accepted": true, "request_id": "req_01JQ7K..." }

-Delivery is at-least-once.
-Include a unique event_id in the body so the agent can de-duplicate if your upstream retries.
+Delivery is at-least-once — your provider may retry on transient failure, so the same event can arrive twice.
+Include a unique event_id in the body so the agent can dedupe.

 StatusCause

-503Budget breached, or backpressure applied; safe to retry after the period resets.
+503Budget breached, or platform applying backpressure; safe to retry after the period resets.

 Approval gate webhooks

-Some zombie actions — sending money, merging a PR, posting to a public channel — should not happen without a human in the loop.
-The approval gate lets a zombie pause mid-event, emit an approval request, and wait for a human to click approve or deny in Mission Control or via a webhook callback.
+Some agent actions — sending money, merging a PR, posting to a public channel — should not happen without a human in the loop.
+The approval gate lets an agent pause mid-run, emit an approval request, and wait for a human to click approve or deny in the dashboard.
+For programmatic decisions (e.g. an internal tool calling back into usezombie), POST the decision to:

 -H "Authorization: Bearer $APPROVAL_TOKEN" \